Complete Guide to Route Optimization for Garbage Trucks

 Unpredictable Traffic Patterns

-One of the challenges of fleet management and route planning is that traffic is not always consistent or predictable.
+One challenge in fleet management and route planning is that traffic is not always consistent or predictable.
 A route is going to look very different on a Monday at 10:00 a.m. versus 5:00 p.m.
-This means that you can’t rely on static routes because they don’t factor in what’s happening in real-time.
+This means that you can’t rely on static routes because they don’t account for real-time traffic data.

 It’s important to have a flexible route plan that can accommodate unexpected issues.